Development rules (LEP, DCPs, Planning Proposals etc.)

 • designated development

-• any other types of development applications that relate to “advertised development” under the Environmental Planning and Assessment Act 1979 (EP&A Act).
+• any other types of development applications that relate to “advertised development” under the Environmental Planning and Assessment 1979 (EP&A Act).

 NOTE: The advertising and notification provisions of the EP&A Act and Regulation, the Local Government Act 1993, the Heritage Act 1977, any other State act applicable to Woollahra and any applicable State environmental planning policy, take precedence over this plan.